SirManishKumar/MNSAllTools/README.md

 Suitable for pentesters, bug hunting, exploitation, mapping, etc. You can install these tools by just typing the number it falls under.

-INSTALLATION [ TERMUX APP --ANDROID ]
+INSTALLATION [ TERMUX, LINUX, WINDOWS ]

 git clone https://github.com/SirManishKumar/MNSTool